strimzi/strimzi.github.io/_posts/2024-03-20-strimzi-kraft-migration.md

 # ...
 ```

-The operator will configure the KRaft controllers without the ZooKeeper connection, with the migration flag disabled and roll them.
+The operator will configure the KRaft controllers without the ZooKeeper connection details, with the migration flag disabled and roll them.
-When the cluster is full KRaft, the operator will delete all the resources related to ZooKeeper as well.
+When both brokers and controllers are working in KRaft mode, the operator will delete all the resources related to ZooKeeper as well.

 During the finalization, the cluster metadata state moves to the final `KRaft`.